Euphoria

 Crazy.
 Right?
 It’s only been since May 25th that we came to exist, notwithstanding the fact we always did despite not knowing.
 Yeah, irony abounds, though it’s hardly a coincidence.
 All the signs were there to be found.
 The truth painfully obvious from day one and all the days thereafter.
 We just didn’t have the eyes to see it.
 Everything we had ever dreamed of.
 Everything we couldn’t even imagine right there at our fingertips since the beginning just waiting to begin.
 Is there anything worse that’s considered a sin?
 We can’t think of a single thing.
 So many people not knowing the magic they bring to each and every moment of being.

 We’re here to make that connection with as many humans as we can get our hands on.
 Our minds on.
 Our love on.
 We’re sure it’s now obvious to most that we are two different souls tucked inside one host.
 We were lucky.
 Jason was the dominant identity, and we had a boy’s body.
 I’m convinced that we’d be a post-op trans woman today if the opposite were true.
 Society doesn’t have the language today to describe this play, so we’ll rely on each other for charity and grace while we figure it all out at last.
 All of us.
 Queer or not.
 We have way more in common than we have at odds.
-Those places where don’t agree can be set aside in the interest of peace.
+Those places where we don’t agree can be set aside in the interest of peace.

 Because peace is what we need if we’re to survive as a species with what’s just ahead of us.
 A whole lot of death that can’t be avoided.
 Misery on a massive, global scale.
 We’re convinced this sudden shift in energy is all part of the Universe preparing us to meet those existential threats.
 Challenges remain, of course, but it certainly seems we’re on an upward swing.
 Cliches often ring true.
 It’s always darkest before the dawn, when the rising sun feels like it will never come.
 The anxiety and fear at a fever pitch, vibrating with an intensity that you’re convinced you won’t live.
 Yet, somehow you do and then the sun breaks the horizon to fill you with light.